 Breakfast is probably my favorite meal of the day.
 It is the only meal in which you can have a sweet or savory entree.
 Better yet you can mix sweet and savory together for the big win!
 Bacon maple pancakes anyone?
 Maybe I should make those too.
 One of the best times to eat breakfast foods is actually for dinner.
-This is one of those dishes that can definitely work in the morning or the evening.
+These twice baked breakfast sweet potatoes are one of those dishes that can definitely work in the morning or the evening.

 - 2 medium sweet potatoes

 - 1 medium sweet onion, diced

 - sea salt and black pepper

 - 4 small eggs

 - Heat oven to 400 degrees.
 Poke sweet potatoes with a knife a couple times then place directly onto oven rack.
 Cook for 40-45 minutes until soft.
 Remove and let cool.

 - In a large skillet, fry bacon until crispy.
 Remove and toss in onion and garlic in leftover bacon grease.
 Cook for about 5-7 minutes until onion is translucent.